mserai/211-Assignment/README.md

 # 211-Assignment
-One of my Assignments in ICS 211 at LCC
+One of my Assignments in ICS 211 at Leeward Community College.

 <pre>
 import java.io.File;